earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 If you don't have a reading list, you're adding an item to an empty list, yes?
 Well, that's the behavior you'd expect.

-Howver, *default arguments* are bound to the function—only once—at the time of defining the function.
+However, *default arguments* are bound to the function—only once—at the time of defining the function.

 Therefore, when you don't pass in the list in the function call, you'll see that the *same* list is modified in each function call.
 A new empty list is not created for each function call without the list argument: